Otieur/Uniswap_Portfolio/README.md

 ## Key findings and iterations
 - Identified friction points such as unclear transaction status visibility, confusing pickup confirmation, and dense item posting layout.
 - Iterated the prototype with clearer field grouping, improved navigation consistency, and more visible status and review entry points.

-## Web application
-Built the UniSwap web-based UI in React and iterated the front end based on research findings and usability feedback.